Dynamics and steady states of tight-binding chains in presence of isolated defects: Summary and outlook

-While we have focused on one on-site energy defect, the analytical strategy developed in this work extends naturally to not only multiple defect sites but also combinations of different defect types (hopping, on-site, conformal~\cite{cnfdefect2023}), thus making it amenable to a wide class of single-particle quantum-transport problems.
+Methodologically, the analytical strategy proposed here is rather flexible.
+While we have focused on one on-site energy defect, the formalism developed in this work extends naturally to not only multiple defect sites but also combinations of different defect types (hopping, on-site, conformal~\cite{cnfdefect2023}), thus making it amenable to a wide class of single-particle quantum-transport problems.
 This broad applicability to finite lattice systems makes it a powerful quantitative tool to test predictions in current cold-atom and photonic-lattice experiments.
+Another direction to pursue would be to study the effects of dephasing noise, a representative recent study being the case of the tight-binding model with an on-site defect of either linear or nonlinear nature, which is subject to local dephasing noise implemented as random phase kicks~\cite{Das:2026}.
+In passing, we note that Ref.~\cite{Segev2013AndersonLight} discusses how disorder in finite photonic waveguide lattices can halt wave transport via interference, producing Anderson localization where initially spreading wave packets remain spatially confined.
+These experiments highlight that even in relatively small, finite systems, disorder alone can strongly reshape dynamics, thus providing a close conceptual parallel to the present work, where similar localization-like effects arise from a single defect rather than distributed disorder.